 According to the Content Marketing Institute, it is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.

 But is there any proof that content marketing works?
 Sure!
 According to this article, companies that update their blog frequently report 55% more website visitors.
 The content in your blogs impacts whether the reader makes a purchase.
 According to BlogHer, 81% of U.S. online consumers have made a purchase based on a blog’s recommendations.

 What Is the Content Marketing Cycle, and How Can It Help You?

 If you do a Google search for “content marketing cycle”, you’ll likely get several definitions.
 Essentially, it’s the different stages or steps from start to finish to create and market content.
 It describes the entire process from research to execution and how you can help prospects along!
 Content marketing is a hot topic of interest for today’s business owners and marketers.These days, an extraordinary piece of content is not one you create today and forget about it by the end of the week.
 Click To Tweet

 We base successful content marketing on a content strategy that ensures there is never a shortage of new information about different topics under the sun.
 Creating this substantial amount of it is difficult and does not come cheap.

-Some businesses spend vast sums of money to ensure they provide content relevant to their target audience.
+Some businesses spend vast sums of money on content creation to ensure they provide information relevant to their target consumers.